Adelaide

 The daily ritual

 Adelaide asks only that you arrive.
-The practices are short by design — not because your attention is short, but because consistency matters more than intensity.
-Three minutes of honest presence beats an hour of performed wellness every time.
+The practices are short by design, not because your attention is short, but because consistency matters more than intensity.
+A few minutes of honest presence beats an hour of performance every time.

 01 · Presence